tejas-gokhale/CLEVR-Singles/README.md

 # CLEVR-Singles
-Dataset generation code for the CLEVR-Singles dataset from the AAAI 2021 paper "Attribute-Guided Adversarial Training for Robustness to Natural Perturbations" *Tejas Gokhale, Rushil anirudh, Bhavya Kailkhura, Jayaraman J. Thiagarajan, Chitta Baral, Yezhou Yang, (to appear in) AAAI 2021* https://arxiv.org/abs/2012.01806
+Dataset generation code for the CLEVR-Singles dataset from the AAAI 2021 paper:

+"Attribute-Guided Adversarial Training for Robustness to Natural Perturbations"

+*Tejas Gokhale, Rushil anirudh, Bhavya Kailkhura, Jayaraman J. Thiagarajan, Chitta Baral, Yezhou Yang, (to appear in) AAAI 2021*

+https://arxiv.org/abs/2012.01806

 This codebase is directly based on the CLEVR dataset generation code from https://github.com/facebookresearch/clevr-dataset-gen